Pendeford: i54 Wobaston Road

 The 90-hectare i54 site to the north west of the city seeks to attract a single high quality manufacturing facility along with a range of prestigious offices, research facilities and a hotel.
 The first tenant is Moog aircraft group, who have relocated from the former Dowty Boulton Paul premises to the west on Wobaston Road, moving in during September 2012.

 On 30 October 2014, Queen Elizabeth II and the Duke of Edinburgh visited Pendeford to open the Jaguar Land Rover manufacturing plant and International Security Printers (ISP), printers of postage stamps.

 National Express West Midlands have re-routed their number 6 Pendeford bus route to service the i54, as well as creating the new 54 service between Wolverhampton and Bilbrook which calls at the i54 site both outgoing and incoming.

 Turner Sports Cars

 In 1956 Turner Sports Cars moved to its final location in Pendeford at Pendeford Airport.
 After moving here from 32 Merridale Street.
 Car production continued through until early 1966 at the site in Pendeford when the doors were closed.

 Birmingham Midshires

-Birmingham Midshires moved the headquarters to Pendeford Business Park in the mid-1990s.
+Birmingham Midshires moved their headquarters to Pendeford Business Park in the mid-1990s.
 It previously had an office in Cardiff, South Wales, but the operations from this office were moved to Pendeford to make way for a Halifax Building Society office.
 Since January 2011 it was renamed 'Lloyds Banking Group'.